-For my version, I cut squares from brioche bread and quickly (less than a minute or so) pan fried them in butter and oil.
-Then I topped these squares with creamy whipped ricotta, blanched sugar snaps, and a good spoonful of mint pistou.
+Although I posted this recipe last summer, I’ve tweaked it a little more and decided to post it again.
+For my latest version, I cut squares from brioche bread and quickly (less than a minute or so) pan fried them in butter and oil.
+Then I topped these squares with creamy whipped ricotta, a good spoonful of mint pistou, and halved and blanched sugar snap peas.
 The combination of the salty cheese, the sweet sugar snaps, and the refreshing mint was enticing.
 The brioche took the place of the focaccia, adding a nice texture to the mix.

 Print This Recipe